ArjanHuizing/ArjanHuizing.github.io/index.md

 ## Who am I?

 I'm a statistician (MSc.
 Statistics and Methodology) currently working for TNO at the department of Child Health.
 I also consider myself a social scientist in the broadest sense of the word.
-I hold a bachelor in Interdisciplinary Social Sciences, and many of my interests in statistics coincide with my interests in social and medical sciences.
-Those interests include Bayesian statistics, missing data theory, causal effects and N = 1 models.
+I additionally hold a bachelor in Interdisciplinary Social Sciences, and many of my interests in statistics coincide with those in social and medical sciences.
+These include Bayesian statistics, missing data theory, causal effects and N = 1 models.
+I am not just interested in the statistical techniques involved, but also in sound implementation for these applied fields.

 I'm also somewhat of a programmer.
 I started out learning `R` for statistics, and I'm proficient with `R`, `Rmarkdown` and `tidyverse`.
 I have since branched out to other languages such as `C++` and `JavaScript`.
 I'm still a complete beginner at these, but programming is something that really excites me.
 One of my ambitions is to develop a package for `R` (one day!).